-As described in Item 1: "Financial Statements (Unaudited), Note 1: Summary of Significant Accounting Policies" included in this Quarterly Report on Form 10-Q, we adopted Accounting Standards Codification (ASC) 606, Revenue from Contracts with Customers effective January 1, 2018.
+As described in Item 1: "Financial Statements (Unaudited), Note 1: Summary of Significant Accounting Policies" included in this Quarterly Report on Form 10-Q, we adopted Accounting Standards Codification (ASC) 606, Revenue from Contracts with Customers, effective January 1, 2018.
 As a result, we have modified certain internal controls over financial reporting to address risks associated with the required revenue recognition methodology and related disclosure requirements.
 This includes enhancing our accounting policies and controls to address risks associated with the five-step model for recognizing revenue, including the revision of our contract review and pricing controls.
 We have also implemented controls associated with the allocation of revenue associated with our complex contracts with multiple performance obligations, and developed a model and review process to assist with the allocation and disclosure requirements.
 Our system controls were also enhanced to provide more appropriate levels of detail for use in our models and to provide the necessary information utilized in disclosures.

 In addition, as disclosed in Item 1: Financial Statements (Unaudited), we acquired Silver Spring Networks Inc (SSNI) in January 2018.
 Prior to the acquisition, SSNI reported in their Annual Report on Form 10-K for the year ended December 31, 2016 in Part II - Item 9A - Controls and Procedures that it had identified a material weakness in internal control over financial reporting.
 The material weakness had not been remediated as of September 30, 2017, the date of SSNI's most recently filed Form 10-Q. Specifically, SSNI determined that the design and operation of controls related to revenue recognition were inadequate due to insufficient automated processes to address complex computations in supporting determination of revenue and insufficient qualified personnel to review such schedules.
-Prior to the closing of the acquisition, SSNI management developed and initiated a plan to remediate these internal control deficiencies, which included the implementation of new and revised key internal controls.
-As of March 31, 2018, our management has not fully assessed SSNI's internal controls over financial reporting and is currently testing new and revised internal controls for design and operating effectiveness.
-The Securities and Exchange Commission permits companies to exclude acquisitions from their assessment of internal control over financial reporting during the first year of an acquisition, and our management has elected to exclude SSNI from our assessment, with the exception of intangible assets and goodwill, which will be assessed.
-SSNI accounted for approximately 5% of total assets as of March 31, 2018 and approximately 14% of total revenues of the Company for the quarter ended March 31, 2018.
+Prior and subsequent to the closing of the acquisition, a plan was developed and initiated to remediate these internal control deficiencies.
+Three new controls have been implemented in response to the material weakness, including those to address complex computations related to revenue recognition and the addition of sufficient qualified personnel to review such schedules.
+As of June 30, 2018, our management has assessed SSNI's internal controls over financial reporting related to the material weakness and concluded the material weakness has been remediated.

+The Securities and Exchange Commission permits companies to exclude acquisitions from their assessment of internal control over financial reporting during the first year of an acquisition, and our management has elected to exclude SSNI from our assessment, with the exception of intangible assets, goodwill, and the three newly implemented controls to remediate the material weakness at SSNI discussed above, which will be assessed.
+SSNI accounted for approximately 4% of total assets as of June 30, 2018 and approximately 13% of total revenues of the Company for the six months ended June 30, 2018.
 We have performed additional analysis and procedures to enable management to conclude that we believe the condensed consolidated financial statements included in this Quarterly Report on Form 10-Q present fairly, in all material respects, our financial position, results of operations, comprehensive income (loss) and cash flows for the periods presented in conformity with U.S. GAAP.

-Except for these changes, there have been no other changes in our internal control over financial reporting during the three months ended March 31, 2018 that materially affected, or are reasonably likely to materially affect, internal control over financial reporting.
+Except for these changes, there have been no other changes in our internal control over financial reporting during the three months ended June 30, 2018 that materially affected, or are reasonably likely to materially affect, internal control over financial reporting.